sandoche/Terminhack/README.md

 ### 👉 [Read more](https://medium.com/learning-lab/getting-started-with-ethical-hacking-1aa6401355fa)

 <hr>
-_This software is made for educational & fun purpose only.
+<em>This software is made for educational purpose only.
 Even though it shows real penetration tools in action, it does not perform any of these actions.
-Running any of these commands in real condition or performing hack attempt against a target without their explicit permission is illegal._
+Running any of these commands in real condition or performing hack attempt against a target without their explicit permission is illegal.</em>
 <hr>